SafeguardGS: 3D Gaussian Primitive Pruning While Avoiding Catastrophic Scene Destruction: Introduction

 \section{Introduction}

-The emergence of Neural Radiance Fields (NeRFs) \citep{Mildenhall2020NeRF,Barron2021Mipnerf,Barron2022Mipnerf360} has presented an opportunity for quality enhancement with advanced detail in various fields, such as computer vision \citep{Xie2021FiGNeRF,Mirzaei2023SPInNeRF,Li2023Neuralangelo,Wang2023NeuS2}, robotics \citep{Yen2021iNeRF,Rosinol2023NeRFSLAM,Zhu2023NICERSLAM}, and extended reality \citep{Deng2022Fovnerf,Shen2023Envisioning}.
-The key concept that enables NeRF to achieve photorealistic rendering is encoding 3D scenes with their view-dependent effects into a series of multi-layer perceptrons (MLPs) and synthesizing novel views using alpha-blending with an appropriate color sampling strategy.
-However, the deep MLP structure and the high-cost volume rendering technique result in substantial computational overhead, hindering prevalent adoption in real-time applications.
-This has prompted subsequent research to focus on developing specialized data structures \citep{Yu2021PlenOctrees,Chen2022TensoRF,Fridovich2022Plenoxels,Muller2022Instant}, sophisticated sampling strategies \citep{Neff2021DONeRF,Kurz2022AdaNeRF,Li2023NerfAcc}, and incorporating deferred rendering techniques \citep{Hedman2021Baking,Chen2023MobileNeRF} in an effort to improve rendering efficiency.
+The emergence of Neural Radiance Fields (NeRFs)~\cite{Mildenhall2020NeRF,Barron2021Mipnerf,Barron2022Mipnerf360} has advanced photorealistic 3D reconstruction quality and opened new opportunity for quality enhancement in various fields, such as computer vision~\cite{Xie2021FiGNeRF,Li2023Neuralangelo,Wang2023NeuS2}, robotics~\cite{Yen2021iNeRF,Rosinol2023NeRFSLAM,Zhu2023NICERSLAM}, and extended reality~\cite{Deng2022Fovnerf,Shen2023Envisioning}.
+The key concept that enables NeRF to achieve photorealistic rendering is encoding 3D scenes with their view-dependent effects into a series of multi-layer perceptrons (MLPs) and synthesizing novel views using alpha-compositing with an appropriate volume sampling strategy (a.k.a. volumetric rendering).
+However, the deep MLP structure and the high-cost volumetric rendering technique result in substantial computational overhead, hindering prevalent adoption in real-time applications.
+This has prompted subsequent research to focus on developing specialized data structures~\cite{Yu2021PlenOctrees,Chen2022TensoRF,Fridovich2022Plenoxels,Muller2022Instant}, sophisticated sampling strategies~\cite{Neff2021DONeRF,Kurz2022AdaNeRF,Li2023NerfAcc}, and incorporating deferred rendering techniques~\cite{Hedman2021Baking,Chen2023MobileNeRF} in an effort to improve rendering efficiency.